stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

   Web API services.
 - [Buffalo](https://gobuffalo.io) - A full set of integrated tools and components for Web sites and applications.
-- [Echo](https://echo.labstack.com/) - A convenient framework for APIs
+- [Echo](https://echo.labstack.com/) - A small, convenient framework for Web
+  applications
-- [Go kit](https://gokit.io/) - For microservices in enterprise architectures
+- [Go kit](https://gokit.io/) - Microservices in enterprise architectures

 The [Gorilla toolkit](http://www.gorillatoolkit.org/) is a popular collection of packages for developers who prefer to assemble their applications from individual